mattbierner/blog.mattbierner.com/_posts/2014-03-06-hash-array-mapped-tries-in-javascript.md

 The example code is written in [Khepri][khepri] and taken from the [hamt][hamt] library.
 HAMT is based on [Clojure's PersistentHashMap](https://github.com/clojure/clojure/blob/master/src/jvm/clojure/lang/PersistentHashMap.java).

 # Overview
-A HAMT is a [hash trie][mb-hashtrie] where internal node store dense child arrays.
+A HAMT is a [hash trie][mb-hashtrie] where internal nodes store dense child arrays.
 A *h* bit hash is the trie key, and each hash is split into sections of *m* bits.
 Internal nodes contain at most *2^m* entries for a section of the hash, and the trie has at most *h/m* levels.

 ## Hash Trie Storage Inefficiency
 An internal node may have up to *2^m* children, but they usually are only partially full.
 In a regular hash trie, internal nodes get their children by offset in a *2^m* array.
 Every internal node, even those with a single entry, must maintain this *2^m* children array.